Ligaan/Ligaan.github.io/_posts/2024-01-22-Reinforcement-Learning-in-C++.md

        }
    }
 ```
-Now updating the network based on the previouse experiences that we collected, so the next step would be to use multiple environments at once for training, maybe something like this.
+Now if we want to speed up the training, we could train with multiple sets of data at once, like this.

 ```C++
 const int max_episodes = 2000;